NTIA/scos-sensor/README.md

 site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and user session security.
-Two forms of user authentication are supported, Django Rest Framework token authentication and authentication using JWT access tokens from an OAuth 2 authorization server. `scos-sensor` requires a privileged user or service account in order to acces the system.
+Two forms of user authentication are supported, Django Rest Framework token authentication and OAuth 2 mutual TLS authentication.
+`scos-sensor` requires a privileged user or service account in order to acces the system.
 For more information, see [security](#security).
 To minimize the chance of regressions while developing for the sensor, we have written almost 200 unit and integration tests.
 See [Developing](
     DEVELOPING.md) to learn how to run the test suite.

 We have tried to remove the most common hurdles to remotely deploying a sensor while